huntercodexs/codexstester/data/en/EN-RELEASE_1.0.5.md

 > HEADER

-The HEADER of the request are defined by using the HeadersDto.java class which contains all the necessary fields to perform a standard REST request, these fields being described below:
+The HEADER of requests are defined by using the HeadersDto.java class which contains all the fields needed to perform a standard REST request, these fields being described below:

 - contentType